-But the test doesn’t automatically start as soon as you sit down.
+The test doesn’t automatically start as soon as you sit down.
 You first have to answer some questions and input some personal information.
-As the Test starts you will get the AWA section first and then two quant sections and two verbal sections and an experimental section (or a research section — of course at the end) in any order.
+As the test starts you will get the GRE AWA section first and then two quant sections and two verbal sections of the GRE exam and an experimental section (or a research section — of course at the end) in any order.

 On the GRE, it may be tempting to attack each and every question right away, but hard ones can take up more time than they need to.
 Do not spend too much time on the hard questions.
 It is wiser to skip the harder questions and come back to answer them after you have solved the easier ones.